antonpirker/codefrog/README.md

-# Maintainer
+# Codefrog

-This is the beginning of the project with the cod name "maintainer".
-Maybe I will find a better name sometime.
+The backend and the server rendered frontend of the Codefrog project.